JugalIwPtl/Click-Tracker-using-Pandas-Plotly-and-Streamlit/README.md

 ## Requirements

 - Python 3.x
-- Streamlit
 - pandas
 - seaborn
 - plotly
 - json

 ## Data Analysis and Visualization
-The Streamlit web application streamlit_app.py performs the following steps:
+The Plotly library performs the data visualisation of the click_data.json file.

-## Load Data:
+## Load Data using pandas:
 Reads the click data from click_data.json.

 ## Data Processing: